Leon, Nicaragua is one of my favourite places!

 It’s easy to head here in the morning and chill by the sea, dine at the restaurants and have a few cocktails.

-There is accommodation down there too if you decide you want to spend the night.
+There is a variety of great accommodation down there too if you decide you want to spend the night.

-Leon isn't party central, but there a lot of great bars to have a few too many drinks, and do a little dance.
+León isn't party central, but there are a lot of great bars to have a few too many drinks, and do a little dance.

-Leon is a city famed for its poets and artists, so it makes perfect sense to visit the museum of contemporary art (or the Museo de Arte Fundación Ortiz-Gurdián as it's often known).
+León is a city famed for its poets and artists, so it makes perfect sense to visit the Museum of Contemporary Art (or the Museo de Arte Fundación Ortiz-Gurdián as it's known locally).

 There are four houses in total here, and each one was built between the 18th and 19th century.
 Today however, they're used to house the museum's impressive collection.

-Nicaraguan cuisine is very BBQ, rice and bean based, but it’s got lots of flavour.
-Why not learn a new skill and new cuisine whilst in Leon?
+Nicaraguan cuisine is very BBQ, rice and bean based, but it’s got lots of flavor.
+And why not learn a new skill and new cuisine whilst in León?

-You can then cook for your family and friends back home and recreate your favourite dishes when you’re missing Nicaragua (which you will!)
+You can then cook for your family and friends back home and recreate your favorite dishes when you’re missing Nicaragua (which you will!)

 There are plenty of cooking classes to choose from in the city so just make sure you shop around and look for the best deal.

-You'll find that many tour operators in Leon also offer this experience, although they may charge more than a local business.
+You'll find that many tour operators in León also offer this experience, although they may charge more than a local business.
+One of the very best cooking classes is provided by Vamos Travel.

 After you’ve checked out the murals and street art of the Revolution, you can find out more from the locals who experienced this turbulent time.